Table of Contents

 Each year, Bentley selects a group of high-achieving students from the incoming First Year fall class for the Center for Women and Business (CWB) Women's Leadership Program.
 This award recognizes women who have demonstrated strong leadership potential while in high school.
 Recipients will participate in a four-year leadership program that empowers young women with the essential skills, real-world experiences, and confidence needed to advance into leadership roles.
 CWB Leaders receive $10,000 per year.
 There is a separate application process and applications are due on January 7.
 For more information visit here.

 Bentley partners with RaiseMe to allow you to earn micro-scholarships that recognize your everyday achievements and allow you to start earning money for college beginning as early as the 9th grade.
 Eligibility for RaiseMe micro-scholarships is based on GPA and high school of attendance.
 Students from all US high schools and select international high schools can participate.
+The deadline to submit your RaiseMe profile is December 1st of your senior year in high school.

 If you apply and are admitted to Bentley, your micro-scholarships earned through RaiseMe represent a minimum of grant and/or scholarship aid that you will receive from Bentley.
 These micro-scholarships are included as part of any scholarship or need-based aid offer (for US students).
 You may be eligible for additional aid based on your formal application for admission and financial aid application materials.
 Visit here for more information.